johnridesabike/bikewalklife/posts/2021/11/biking-for-coffee-coffeeneuring-2021-summary.md

   alt: A photo of a bicycle with a helmet, gloves, and a coffee thermos.
   caption: ''
 external_link: ''
+excerpt: >
+  For this year's Coffeeneuring Challenge, I experimented with documenting my rides on video.
+Here are the results.

 ---
 For this year's Coffeeneuring Challenge, I experimented with documenting my rides on video.
 Here are the results.